pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.5.md

 in favor of newer ones.
 We recommend people update their code as quickly as possible to the newest APIs, and this article contains some tips for doing so.

+> Important: Many APIs have been soft-deprecated in this release and will be hard-deprecated in a future minor release.
+We highly recommend updating your user of deprecated APIs to their newest versionas quickly as possible.

 * [Store scoping with key paths](#Store-scoping-with-key-paths)
 * [Enum-driven navigation APIs](#Enum-driven-navigation-APIs)